Learn About Requirements for New Jersey Food Stamps

 In addition to income earned, SNAP requirements in NJ require applicants to state their current resources.
 To qualify for food stamp assistance, an applicant’s household resources must not go over the state’s allowable limit.
 Keep in mind, the sum of the resource requirements for New Jersey SNAP for applicants who have disabled or elderly family members residing in the home is slightly higher.
 Resources may include any cash in savings, money in the bank, retirement funds, property investments and more.

-New Jersey Citizenship Requirements for SNAP Benefits
+Learn About New Jersey Citizenship Requirements for SNAP Benefits

 Eligibility for food stamps in NJ is also dependent on if you are a current U.S. citizen or a legal alien residing in the country.
 Under the DHS, the requirements for New Jersey SNAP assistance state that you must show acceptable citizenship paperwork to obtain food stamp benefits.
 To qualify for food stamps benefits as a U.S. citizen, you must provide a certified government document, such as a birth certificate or a valid passport.
 How to qualify for SNAP as a noncitizen requires presenting the required immigration paperwork deemed acceptable by the DHS.